freemocap/freemocap_blender_addon/freemocap_visualizer/README.md

 4. Add animated joint angles with mesh and text with angle value.
 Can set custom colors.
 5. Add animated Base of Support (BOS) polygon based on points of contact and a z threshold.

-# Requirements
-Make sure that the scipy and shapely python modules are installed in your Blender's python folder.
-If they are not installed you will get a "ModuleNotFoundError: No module named scipy/shapely" when installing the addon.
-To install the scipy and shapely packages run this commands inside your Blender python folder:
-`python -m pip install scipy`
-`python -m pip install shapely`

-For example:

-`C:\Program Files\Blender Foundation\Blender 3.6\3.6\python\bin> .\python.exe -m pip install scipy`.

-`C:\Program Files\Blender Foundation\Blender 3.6\3.6\python\bin> .\python.exe -m pip install shapely`.

 # Installation
 Install as a regular *.zip add-on in Edit->Preferences-Add-ons.